botaul/botmaster/README.md

 # twitter_autobase
-Twitter bot that can reads your DMs, then tweets like Twitter autobase.<br>
-This project is a recode from https://github.com/ydhnwb/autodm_base with many improvements and fixed bug.<br>
+Twitter bot that can reads your DMs, then tweets like Twitter autobase.
+This project is a recode from https://github.com/ydhnwb/autodm_base with many improvements and fixed bugs.
 I know this bot is not perfect yet, so issues and pull requests are welcome.
-Feel free to contact me on Twitter if you have any questions! <br>
+Feel free to contact me on Twitter if you have any questions.

 ## New Features & Fixed Bug
 - Wait ratelimit with tweepy